Mary Katherine Goddard produces

 on a handsome check* or select this link to contribute online.

-* Payable to:GiveWell Community Fondation MEMO: Path to Freedom
+* Payable to:GiveWell Community Foundation MEMO: Path to Freedom